 - Must buy What to Expect — it’s the only book I’d heard of to that point and surely it will tell me what’s about to happen.

 A few days later, I did manage to call Whitney.
-She was finishing up work before maternity leave and, surprisingly, did not have much advice for her crazy friend travelling the world without a home, job, or insurance coverage.
+She was finishing up work before maternity leave and, surprisingly, did not have much advice for her crazy friend traveling the world without a home, job, or insurance coverage.
 But she shared our exciting secret, and that was enough.

 As for that book…I combed Swakopmund, and then greater Namibia, and then Jo’burg and greater S. Africa but could not find What to Expect anywhere!
 I bought some other funny books that are not published stateside that scared me away from mince (ground meat), but not that stupid What to Expect book!
 Until the very last bookstore I checked in Capetown had it (of course it was the last because I didn’t keep looking, but I was also at the end of my hormonal rope and fresh out of ideas).